yargnad/Sensus/README.md

 # Sensus
 ### An Antidote to the Performance Prison.

-> **Part of [The Whetstone Framework](https://yargnad.github.io/sensus-app/)** — A three-act blueprint for building ethical AI infrastructure that serves human flourishing instead of extraction.
+> **Part of [The Authentic Rebellion Framework](https://yargnad.github.io/The-Authentic-Rebellion-Framework/)** — A four-act movement for building ethical AI infrastructure that serves human flourishing instead of extraction.

 ---